Clayton Kershaw: Controversies

 In 2023, the Dodgers received backlash from Christian groups for inviting the Sisters of Perpetual Indulgence, an LGBT charity, to receive a "Community Hero Award" at their annual Pride Night event.
 Kershaw criticized the inclusion of the Sisters, saying their parodies were offensive to Christians.
 In response, he urged the Dodgers to speed up plans for "Christian Faith and Family Day", both promoting and hosting it.
 His decision to push for the event received criticism from the LGBT community.

 During the Dodgers' Pride Night game in 2025, Kershaw wrote the Bible verse "Gen 9:12–16" on his Pride-themed cap, which attracted attention.
+(Note: That section of the Book of Genesis describes the Noahic covenant, which is symbolized by the rainbow.
+Per Alvin Garcia of the sports website Heavy, that portion of the Bible "is widely seen by conservative Christian groups as reclaiming the rainbow from LGBTQ+ symbolism".)